rsksmart/ri-aggregation/docs/development.md

 ## Developing circuit

 - To generate proofs one must have the universal setup files (which are downloaded during the first initialization).
 - To verify generated proofs one must have verification keys.
-Verification keys are generated for specific circuit &Verifier.sol contract; without these keys it is impossible to verify proofs on the Ethereum network.
+Verification keys are generated for the specific circuit `Verifier.sol` contract; without these keys it is impossible to verify proofs on the Ethereum network.

 Steps to do after updating circuit: